serendipity-zk/starter-hugo-academic/content/authors/admin/_index.md

 <!-- My research interests are data center application optimizations and microarchitecture optimizations.
 I am also interested in Accelerators, Compliers and Operating Systems. -->

-I lead the Enabling Architectural Simulations and Optimizations of Production Web Services Project, in which we proposed Ally, a novel simulation and characterization infrastructure that enables studying web services’ micro-architecture behaviors using Google applications, and identify the main bottleneck as thread oversubscription and low prefetch bandwidth usage.
+My research enables architectural simulations, characterizations, and optimizations of production web services.
+In particular, I propose a novel infrastructure to investigate and optimize production web services' micro-architectural behaviors using recently-released Google traces.
+I have also worked on optimizing the performance of uop cache for data center applications.

-I present my work on MICRO 2022 and received ACM Student Research Competition 1st Place Award.
+I presented my work on MICRO 2022 and received ACM Student Research Competitions 1st Place Award.

-I cooperate with professor Baris Kasikci, Akshitha Sriraman, Heiner Litz, and industrial folks Derek Bruening, Abhinav Sharma, Sangeeta Bhattacharya, and Victor Lee.
+I am advised by Tanvir Ahmed Khan and Baris Kasikci.
+I also collaborate with Shuwen Deng, Heiner Litz, and Akshitha Sriraman.
+I have also closely worked with Google engineers, Derek Bruening and Victor Lee.

+Recently, I presented my research to ACM student research competition at MICRO'2022 where I won [first place](https://twitter.com/takhandipu/status/1577813886312620032).
 **I am applying for Fall 2023 Ph.D. programs.
-Please consider me if you are recruiting**.
+If you are hiring, please reach out to me at kanzhu@umich.edu.**.